giltho/deadline-manager/README.md

 To implement sync:

-1. Register an application in the [Azure Portal](https://portal.azure.com) and grant it the `Calendars.ReadWrite` application permission (or delegated, depending on your setup).
+1. Register an application in the [Azure Portal](https://portal.azure.com) and grant it the `Calendars.ReadWrite` application permission.
 2. Fill in the four `MS_*` environment variables.
 3. Implement the methods in `calendar_sync.py` — the stubs document the expected behaviour.
 4. Uncomment the `calendar_sync TODO:` blocks in `cogs/deadlines.py`.